pleiszenburg/abgleich/README.md

 Send (new) datasets and new snapshots from source to target.

-### `abgleich cleanup config.yaml`
+### `abgleich cleanup config.yaml [source|target]`

 Cleanup older local snapshots on source side if they are present on both sides.
 Of those snapshots present on both sides, keep at least `keep_snapshots` number of snapshots on source side.
+Or: Cleanup older snapshots on target side.
+Beyond the overlap with source, keep at least `keep_backlog` snapshots.
+If `keep_backlog` is `False`, all snapshots older than the overlap will be removed.
+If `keep_backlog` is `True`, no snapshots will be removed.
+If `abgleich clean` runs against the target side, an extra warning will be displayed and must be confirmed by the user before any dangerous actions are attempted.

 ### `abgleich wizard config.yaml`